iceMBD/Warsaw-Exchange-stock-market-WIG20-CSV-GPW-QuantSandbox/README.md

 To Run the Application
 Install dependencies: pip install streamlit pandas numpy plotly Run the application from your terminal: streamlit run app.py

+if you Looking for GPW historical CSV data (2020–present)?
+Email me for a quote on the full market or specific companies.